 Future Fests

-- Outside of Next Fest, Steam also holds a few themed festivals throughout the year.
+- In addition to Next Fest, Steam hosts several themed festivals throughout the year.
 From the Survival Crafting Festival to the Space Exploration Festival, developers can enter many different Steam Festivals.

-- The key difference from Next Fest is that these other events be entered even after launch, and unlike Next Fest, they can be entered more than once.
-The most important factor with these festivals is their specific nature on genres or events.
+- The key difference from Next Fest is that these other events can be entered even after launch, and unlike Next Fest, they can be entered multiple times.
+The most important factor with these festivals is their specific nature in genres or events.

 - Next Fest will feature thousands of different games across multiple genres and themes.
 If you have a real-time strategy game, you’ll have a better chance of getting attention from the gamers who matter during Real-Time Strategy Fest.

-- You’re ready to go ahead and enter every relevant festival you can during development.
-You’ll be refining your skills and building your community ahead of Next Fest.
+- You’re ready to enter every relevant festival you can during development.
+You’ll refine your skills and build your community ahead of Next Fest.

 - Once you’re ready to launch your game, you’re ready for Next Fest.
 Save entering Next Fest until right before you release your game.